krkrkr-tech/FocusGuard-project/AUIDIT.md

 I think the project is:

-* good as a practice or учебный project
+* good as a practice or study project
 * but not yet strong enough for a portfolio

 To improve it, I need to: